 Pretty much all fish tweezers follow the same sort of set-up.
 Stronger, longer, and sturdier than cosmetic tweezers, with pinching blades that have a good 2 millimeters of flat surface area that come in contact with each other.
 This surface area is key, because it's what allows you to get a good grip on slippery bones.
 The pointed ends of cosmetic or crafts tweezers simply won't cut it.

-I've more recently switched over to the Fish Bone Tweezers by Global ($43.95).
-Rather than a symmetrical square tip, their tweezers come to a triangular point, which is much more maneuverable.
-They've also got the same semi-non-slip grip that the Global knives have, and an ergonomic shape that prevents the them from sliding out of a hand slickened with slippery salmon slime.
+I've more recently switched over to Global's Fish Bone Tweezers.
+They're incredibly sturdy and have the same semi-non-slip grip that the Global knives have, and an ergonomic shape that prevents the them from sliding out of a hand slickened with slippery salmon slime.
 Say that five times fast.